nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 summary: Summary release notes of the versions released in Events Management Service Implementation Guide
 ---

 This site is under active development by NHS Digital and is intended to provide guidance and FHIR components for the Events Management Service.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis, and remains subject to clinical review.
-Changes to this specification following the initial beta release will be documented here.
+Changes to this Implementation Guide following the initial beta release will be documented here.

 ## Beta 1.1.0 ##

+**About** - renamed to **Contact Us** - this page has been updated to share contact information.
+Guidance around FHIR profiles for event messages has been removed as it is not within the scope of this Implementation Guide.

+**Event Header Design** renamed to **Event Header Information** - this page has been updated to include references to FHIR profiles in use, and include further clarification.

+**Messaging Overview** removed **Event message data item requirement notation** section.

+**Overview** text edited to refer to Implementation Guides and not specifications.

-The specification has been updated to include guidance sections for
+The Implementation Guide has been updated to include guidance sections for
 - [Subscription Management](explore_subscriptions.html).
 - [Event Publication](publication_requirements.html)
 - [Event Receiver Requirements](/receiver_requirements.html)